Kenny vs. Spenny: Statistics

 If the competition ends in a draw, there is either no humiliation, or a double humiliation.
 Although there have been exceptions to this rule.

 Other media

 Kenny vs. Spenny: Versusville

 After the show first aired on CBC, a game was released based on the first season called Kenny vs. Spenny: Versusville.
 Versusville is a first-person shooter with 3D environments and 4 main game modes.
 It was released sometime between June and July 2004 on Windows and had online leaderboards and online multiplayer functionality.

-The game was considered lost media ever since 2006 when the television show Kenny vs. Spenny moved from the CBC to Showcase.
+The game was assumed lost after 2006 when the television show Kenny vs. Spenny moved from the CBC to Showcase.
 However, on November 4, 2021, Versusville was found by Reddit archivists Ben, Carson, John, and Metalock and has since been made available online with permission from Kenny Hotz, Ira Levy and Mark Greenshields.

 Gameplay

 Kenny vs. Spenny: Versusville contains 4 main game modes, with each having a unique gameplay style and 3 of which having once supported online multiplayer.
 Each game can be played from a first-person or third-person perspective.